sam-doomguy/documentation-api/Profiles.md

 * Response will depend on the ProfileId's and RuleId's added to the query parameter.
 For example, if a user has no access to a profile and they modify profile details, an error will be thrown.
 Alternatively, if a user has no access to a profile and they modify rule settings for that profile, an error will be thrown.

-* User role will limit the amount of data they can GET or POST/PATCH.
-For more information, consult the [Settings ReadMe](./Settings.md#).

 ## List All Profiles

 This endpoint displays a list of profiles associated to an organisation.